isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-one-chapter.md

 .......
 .......
 // 5.
 Call trackComplete when the playback reaches the end, i.e., when the
-//    video completes and finishes playing.
+//    media completes and finishes playing.
 [_mediaHeartbeat trackComplete];
 .......
 .......
 // 6.
 Call trackSessionEnd when the playback session is over.
 This method must
-//    be called even if the user does not watch the video to completion.
+//    be called even if the user does not watch the media to completion.
 [_mediaHeartbeat trackSessionEnd];
 .......
 .......